 Images are by far the most important part of your post as they are the first thing people will see.

 Your post’s text is where you get your message across.
-You need it to be clear, grammatically correct, and error-free.
-When writing your posts, consider your target audience and write in a voice that will appeal to them.
+Make sure it is clear, grammatically correct, and error-free.
+When writing your social media posts, consider your target audience and write in a voice that will appeal to them.

 Be creative—think about including information about the menu items in the picture to make them even more appealing.
 Explain the cooking process or talk about how you source ingredients.

 Asking questions is a good way to drive customer interaction.
 Speaking directly to your customers will encourage them to comment on your post, which can increase visibility.

 Hashtags are an effective way to get your post in front of more people as they help your post show up when someone searches for the topic.